dazhaxie12138/bifacial_irradiance_simulate/README.md

 # bifacial_irradiance_simulate
-This is a code for simulating incident irradiance on a bifacial PV array dveloped by Zexing Deng and Chao Ma from the State Key Laboratory of Hydraulic Engineering Intelligent Construction and Operation, Tianjin University
+This code simulates incident irradiance on a bifacial PV array.
+It's developed by Zexing Deng and Chao Ma from the State Key Laboratory of Hydraulic Engineering Intelligent Construction and Operation at Tianjin University.